nsrr/homepap-documentation/pages/polysomnography-introduction.md

 - Studies collected from clusterid 58: some studies contain duplicate signals, for example: snore, PAP, TcCO2, EtCO2, O1, O2, and Gravity.
 Some studies contained two signals with similar names, for example: CHEST and CHEST1.
 For duplicate or similar signals, it appears sometimes the signals are identical in morphology, other times the signals appear to have one authentic signal and another signal which contains noise/artifact.
 - Studies collected from clusterid 29: one study has an empty field at line 25.
 - Studies collected from clusterid 46: some studies contain duplicate named signals, for example, ECG, Pulse, and TidVol.
 Some of these duplicate named signals appear to be the same in morphology, some do not.
-- Studies collected from clusterid 58 may contain studies where the respiratory belts signals do not meet the minimum rate of 32 Hz.
+- Studies collected from clusterid 58 may contain studies where the respiratory belt signals do not meet the minimum rate of 32 Hz.
 - Studies collected from clusterids 35, 29, and 46 may contain studies where the CannulaFlow signal does not meet the minimum rate of 128 Hz.

 ## History / changelog